Fullaxx/microraids/CREATE_EXAMPLE.md

 mount /dev/md/mynewraid /mnt/mynewraid
 ```

-df will show you what you have
+df will show you space available
 ```
 df -h /mnt/mynewraid
 Filesystem      Size  Used Avail Use% Mounted on